hayashibli/reading-notes102/Learning Markdown.md

 6. Persist even when there are obstacles
 7. Learn from any critism.

-It is important tp know that growth mindset is in a direct relationship with learning so the more you learn the more you will be intelligent and creative.
+It is important to know that growth mindset is in a direct relationship with learning so the more you learn the more you will be intelligent and creative.
 This [image] (https://3kllhk1ibq34qk6sp3bhtox1-wpengine.netdna-ssl.com/wp-content/uploads/NewGrowthMindset2.png) demonstrates the difference between the fixed and the growth mindsets.